Association of periOperative Registered Nurses: AORN Surgical Conference & Exposition

 The AORN Surgical Conference & Exposition is the largest education and networking conference of perioperative nurse professionals in the world, and the largest surgical products trade show in the US.
 To date there have been a total of 62 Congresses dating back to 1954.

 List of past congresses

 Perioperative Nurse Week

 In 1979, the AORN approved a resolution to promote consumer education and enhance public knowledge of perioperative nurse.
 November 14 was designated as OR Nurse Day, later it expanded to a week.
 Since 1979 individual members, AORN chapters, hospitals, and other medical facilities have organized special events and utilized other forms of publicity to help educate the public about the diverse roles performed by perioperative registered nurses.
-In 2000, OR Nurse Week was re-named to Perioperative Nurse Week to broaden the term.
+In 2000, OR Nurse Week was renamed to Perioperative Nurse Week to broaden the term.
 It always occurs in the second week of November.

 Collaboration with Mercy Ships

 At the 56th annual entered into a partnership with Mercy Ships, a leading non-profit in providing free healthcare in the third world, in an effort to boost the health care accessibility and opportunities for international collaborations.